-HRT 107-Greenhouse Production I
+HRT 116-Greenhouse Production

-An introduction to the management of the greenhouse environment and the effects of temperature, light, water, soil and nutrition on plant growth.
-Includes plant culture and demonstration of techniques.
-Students will propagate seeds and cuttings of flowers and vegetables in a operational greenhouse.
+An introduction to the greenhouse environment and the effects of temperture, light, water, soil and nutrition on plant growth.
+Includes plants culture and demonstration of techniques.
+Students will apply greenhouse techniques to various stages of productuion in an operational greenhouse.